mom-challenge/satellite-config/README.md

 # Model Management Challenge: Satellite Configuration

-Welcome to the Model Management Challenge!
+Welcome to the Satellite Configuration Model Management Challenge!
 This challenge uses a simplified satellite configuration scenario to explore common problems in managing interconnected engineering artifacts.

+# Case Description

+Different artefacts contribute to the development and management of complex engineered (cyber-physical) systems.
+We are inspired by a recent visit to the [Royal Belgian Institute for Space Aeronomy (BIRA-IASB)](https://www.aeronomie.be) in the design of the artefacts of this challenge.
+The artefacts revolve around a satellite design and configuration case study.
+Examples associated with the configuration of aeronautical systems have also been used before, for example, in the tutorials for the Ontological Modelling Language ([OML tutorials](https://www.opencaesar.io/oml-tutorials/)) [@opencaesar].

-## Challenge Overview
+## Artefacts

+The artefacts for the satellite configuration model management challenge are available in this [public GitHub repository](https://github.com/mom-challenge/challenge-2025).

-In modern engineering, designs, requirements, analyses, and reports are often spread across various files and formats with semantics expressed in different (modelling) languages.
-Keeping these artifacts consistent, traceable, and up-to-date is a significant challenge.
-This set of mock artifacts is designed to highlight these issues.
+In complex systems engineering -- designs, requirements, analyses, and reports are often spread across various files and formats, with semantics expressed in different (modelling) languages.
+Keeping these artefacts consistent, traceable, and up-to-date is a significant challenge.
+This set of example artefacts is designed to highlight these issues.

-## Artifacts

-The challenge revolves around the following artifacts:

-1.  **`ontology.owl`**: An OWL (Web Ontology Language) file defining a vocabulary for satellite components.
-It specifies types of components (e.g., `ThrusterComponent`, `SolarPanelComponent`) and their properties, such as `hasMass` and `componentID`.
+- **Part catalogue** (`ontology.owl`): We provide an [OWL](https://www.w3.org/TR/owl2-overview/) (Web Ontology Language) file defining a vocabulary for satellite components.
+It specifies types of components (e.g., *ThrusterComponent*, *SolarPanelComponent*) and their properties (e.g., *hasMass* and *componentID*).
 It also contains individuals (specific instances of components) with their assigned mass values.
-    *   *Purpose*: Acts as a product/part catalogue and additionally establishes a common terminology.
+The ontology (and corresponding knowledge graph) acts as a product/part catalogue and additionally establishes a common terminology for the various stakeholders of the system, and for the current challenge.

-2.  **`system_config.json`**: A JSON file describing a specific satellite configuration, named `SatAlphaV1`.
-It lists the components used in this configuration, their quantities, and their individual masses (which should be consistent with the `ontology.owl` file).
-It also includes a `calculated_total_mass_kg`.
-    *   *Purpose*: Defines a bill of materials for a specific system instance and aggregates properties like total mass.
+- **System Decomposition / Architecture** (`system_config.json`): We provide a [JSON](https://www.json.org/json-en.html) file describing a specific satellite configuration, named *SatAlphaV1*.
+It lists the components used in this configuration, their quantities, and their individual masses (which should be consistent with the part catalogue file).
+It also includes a *calculated_total_mass_kg* property which is the sum of all parts that a system or sub-system is composed of.
+This specification essentially defines a 'bill of materials' for a specific system instance and aggregates properties like total mass, while also describing the architectural system decomposition.

-3.  **`requirements.csv`**: A CSV (Comma Separated Values) file outlining design requirements for the satellite system.
-For example, it specifies a maximum allowable total system mass (`REQ001`) and a maximum allowable mass for any single component (`REQ002`).
-    *   *Purpose*: Specifies constraints that the system design must satisfy.
+- **Requirements Specification** (`requirements.csv`): We provide a CSV (Comma Separated Values) file outlining design requirements for the satellite system.
+For example, it specifies a maximum allowable total system mass (*REQ001*) and a maximum allowable mass for any single component (*REQ002*).
+Such a specification serves to describe constraints that the system design must satisfy.

-4.  **`report.md`**: A Markdown file summarizing the `SatAlphaV1` system's properties and verifying whether the specified requirements from `requirements.csv` are met.
-    *   *Purpose*: Provides a human-readable validation of the system against its requirements.
+- **Generated Report** (`report.md`): We provide a Markdown file summarizing the *SatAlphaV1* system's properties and the verification results of the specified requirements from the requirements specification.
+The report is a means to provide a human-readable format of the results of validation of the system design for the non-technical stakeholders of the engineering organization.

+Note that we aimed to provide the artefacts in the simplest format with the semantics as described above.
+If your tool or framework does not support the above formats, you are free to re-implement the above artefacts in a format/notation/language of your choice, while respecting the same semantics.
+We invite you to contribute such new artefacts to the challenge Git repository via a pull request.

+In the following section, we describe the model management scenarios of this challenge, without committing to any specific file/artefact format.

-## The Stories: Model Management Scenarios
+## Model Management Scenarios

-You do not have to implement all the scenarios or all of their aspects in order for a successfull submission to the challenge.
-The challenge questions do not necessarily cover all possible changes to keep the models consistent.
-While we appreciate and favor real demonstrations with the tools, it is sufficient for a submission to discuss the features of the approach wrt. the stories and challenges therein without actually implementing them.
-Your task is to consider how your model management practices and tools (just `tool` from this point on) address the following scenarios:

-### Story A: Change Impact & Consistency (Ontology → JSON)

-**Scenario:**
+1. **Change Impact & Consistency**

-The mass of a component defined in `ontology.owl` changes.
+   The mass of a component defined in the part catalogue changes.
 In this scenario, the mass of the thruster component changes, because of a change in fuel that is needed for longer flights.
-Therefore, the `MainThruster001` (ID `T001`), originally 150.5 kg, is found to be heavier, now weighing 165.0 kg.
-This change is updated in `ontology.owl`.
+Therefore, the *MainThruster001* (with ID *T001*), originally 150.5 kg, is found to be heavier, now weighing 165.0 kg.

-**Challenge Questions:**
-1. How does your tool detect this change in `ontology.owl`?
-2. What mechanisms or processes ensure that the `mass_kg_per_unit` for component `T001` in `system_config.json` is updated to 165.0?
+   - Consequently, the *mass_kg_per_unit* for component *T001* in the architecture specification needs to be updated to 165.0.
-3. Consequently, how does your tool recalculate and update the `calculated_total_mass_kg` in `system_config.json`?

-### Story B: Unified Querying & Validation (JSON ↔ CSV → Report)

-**Scenario:**
+   - Consequently, the *calculated_total_mass_kg* in the architecture specification needs to be recalculated and updated.

+2. **Unified Querying & Validation**

-We need to verify that the current `SatAlphaV1` configuration, as defined in `system_config.json`, meets the mass requirement `REQ001` (total system mass <= 350 kg) specified in `requirements.csv`.
-The `report.md` should reflect this verification.
+   We need to verify that the current *SatAlphaV1* configuration, as defined in the architecture specification, meets the mass requirement *REQ001* (total system mass ≤ 350 kg) described in the requirements specification.

-**Challenge Questions:**
-1. How does your tool automate the check that the `calculated_total_mass_kg` from `system_config.json` complies with the relevant constraint in `requirements.csv`?
+   - The report should reflect this verification.
-2. When the `calculated_total_mass_kg` in `system_config.json` is (automatic or manually) updated to 360.0 kg (due to the component change), how does your tool update the `report.md` to show that `REQ001` is now "NOT SATISFIED"?
+   - If the *calculated_total_mass_kg* in the architecture specification is (automatically or manually) updated to 360.0 kg (due to the component change from the previous scenario), the requirement is **NOT SATISFIED**.
+This needs to be updated in the report.
-3. How does your tool reflect new requirements and their evaluation in the report?
-The new requirement `Every satelite needs at least one solar panel.` is added to `requirements.csv`.
-How does your tool ensure this new requirement is checked and reported on, e.g., by adding new rules?

-### Story C: Versioning

-**Scenario:**
+3. **Generation of Views**

+   The architecture decomposition artefact presented in the previous section describes the complete set of systems, subsystems, and components in the satellite payload.
+However, engineers typically focus on their specific views, and their individual view-point-specific contributions contribute to the whole satellite.
+Let's say there is a communications engineer who is only concerned with the communication subsystem, and would like to only *see* the *part* of the satellite associated with the communications viewpoint.

+   - For the UI of the communications engineer, the irrelevant subsystems should be abstracted out and only the relevant ones presented.
+   - If the communications engineer modifies a component in the communications subsystem (let's say, adds a new *AntennaComponent* with ID *ANT002*), from the communications view, that change needs to be reflected in the total system architecture.

+4. **Versioning**

+   The versioning scenario consolidates some and depends on the previously described scenarios:

-The update to `MainThruster001`'s mass (from 150.5 kg to 165.0 kg in `ontology.owl`) is a significant design change.
-This implies that `ontology.owl` effectively becomes `ontology_v1.1.owl` (or `_v2.owl`).
+   The update to *MainThruster001*'s mass (from 150.5 kg to 165.0 kg in the product catalogue) is a significant design change.
+This implies that, *product_catalogue_v1* effectively becomes *product_catalogue_v2*.
+This also triggers a change in the architecture specification as described in the change impact scenario (scenario 1).
+This also potentially impacts and necessitates an update to the report (scenario 2).
+Consequently, the view may also need to be updated if the *MainThruster001* component is relevant for the viewpoint of a hypothetical propulsion engineer (scenario 3).

-**Challenge Questions:**
-1. In your tool, whether or how does this change trigger new versions of dependent artifacts?
-Please describe how your tool handles this, e.g., by creating copies, branches, or using a change-based representation.
-Please discuss the approach of your tool based on:
-    *   `system_config.json` needs to be updated (reflecting the new mass and new total mass), becoming `system_config_v1.1.json`.
-    *   `report.md` needs to be updated/regenerated (reflecting the new values and potentially a changed satisfaction status for `REQ001`), becoming `report_v1.1.md`.
-2. How does your tool trace the lineage of these artifacts? (e.g., know that `report_v1.1.md` is derived from `system_config_v1.1.json` and `ontology_v1.1.owl`).
-3.  `REQ001` in `requirements.csv` changes its value (`calculated_total_mass_kg` reduced to 340 kg).
-How does this impact existing configurations and their reports, managed by your tool?
-Wether or how are these versions managed?

-### Story D: Generation of Views

-**Scenario:**
-`REQ002` in `requirements.csv` is applicable to every single component.
-However, from the file itself it is not clear, what components are of interest here.

-**Challenge Questions:**
-1. Whether and if so how does your tool allow for the creation of views, i.e., aggregating parts of different models into a new format to be viewed (and possibly modified) by a user?
-2. How can you create a view in your tool that shows the different components from `ontology.owl` to which `REQ002` in `requirements.csv` applies?
+   - The lineage of different versions of the same artefact (*product_catalogue_v1* becomes *product_catalogue_v2*, *architecture_specification_v1* becomes *architecture_specification_v2*, *report_v1* becomes *report_v2*) should be tracked.
+   - The reasons for creation of a new version of the dependent artefacts (in this case, the architecture specification and report) should be tracked as well (i.e., why was a new version *architecture_specification_v2* and *report_v2* created?).

+5. **Collaboration**

+   Let's say there are 2 communications engineers working concurrently on the satellite design and they independently make conflicting changes to the satellite communications subsystem.
+Engineer 1 renames *Antenna Component* with id *ANT001* to *ANT003*, whereas Engineer 2 deletes the antenna with ID *ANT001*.

+   - The engineers need live collaboration to visualize changes made by each other in real-time; in such a scenario, possibly these conflicts will not occur in the first place.
+   - However, if conflicting (offline) changes are made by the engineers, they need to be handled and possible reconciliation strategies should be suggested.